NoahSaso/cosmodal/README.md

   name: string
 }

+type WalletClient = Keplr | KeplrWalletConnectV1

+enum WalletType {
+  Keplr = "keplr",
+  WalletConnectKeplr = "wallet_connect_keplr",
+}

 interface ConnectedWallet {
-  wallet: Wallet
+  walletType: WalletType
   walletClient: WalletClient
+  chainInfo: ChainInfo
+  offlineSigner: OfflineSigner
+  name: string
+  address: string
-  signingClient: SigningCosmWasmClient
+  signingCosmWasmClient: SigningCosmWasmClient
+  signingStargateClient: SigningStargateClient
 }

 interface WalletManagerContextInterface {
   // Function to begin the connection process.
 This will either display
   // the wallet picker modal or immediately attempt to connect to a wallet
-  // when `preselectedWalletId` is set.
+  // when `preselectedWalletType` is set.
   connect: () => void
   // Function that disconnects from the connected wallet.
   disconnect: () => Promise<void>
-  // Connected wallet information and client. connectedWallet?: ConnectedWallet
+  // Connected wallet info and clients for interacting with the chain. connectedWallet?: ConnectedWallet
-  // Signing client for the connected wallet. signingClient?: SigningCosmWasmClient
+  // State of cosmodal.
+  state: State
-  // Error encountered during the connection process, likely thrown by a
+  // Error encountered during the connection process. error?: unknown
-  // wallet's `getClient` or `getSigningClient`. connectionError?: unknown
   // If this app is running inside the Keplr Mobile web interface.
-  isMobileWeb: boolean
+  isEmbeddedKeplrMobileWeb: boolean
 }

 interface WalletManagerProviderProps {
-  // Wallets available for connection.
+  // Wallet types available for connection.
-  wallets: Wallet[]
+  enabledWalletTypes: WalletType[]
+  // List of ChainInfo objects of possible chains that can be connected to.
+  chainInfoList: ChainInfo[]
+  // Chain ID to connect to.
+Must be present in `chainInfoList`
+  chainId: ChainInfo["chainId"]
   // Class names applied to various components for custom theming. classNames?: ModalClassNames
   // Custom close icon.